 The Company has a credit facility that provides for a \$450 million unsecured revolving line of credit through November 2011 (the "Credit Facility").
 The Credit Facility also is used to support the issuance of letters of credit.
-As of September 27, 2008, there were no borrowings outstanding under the Credit Facility, and the Company was contingently liable for \$19.3 million of outstanding letters of credit (primarily relating to inventory purchase commitments).
+As of December 27, 2008, there were no borrowings outstanding under the Credit Facility, and the Company was contingently liable for \$18.3 million of outstanding letters of credit (primarily relating to inventory purchase commitments).
 The Company has the ability to expand its borrowing availability to \$600 million subject to the agreement of one or more new or existing lenders under the facility to increase their commitments.
 There are no mandatory reductions in borrowing ability throughout the term of the Credit Facility.

-The Credit Facility contains a number of covenants that, among other things, restrict the Company's ability, subject to specified exceptions, to incur additional debt; incur liens and contingent liabilities; sell or dispose of assets, including equity interests; merge with or acquire other companies; liquidate or dissolve itself; engage in businesses that are not in a related line of business; make loans, advances or guarantees; engage in transactions with effiliates; and make investments.
-In addition, the Credit Facility requires the Company to maintain a maximum ratio of Adjusted Debt to Consolidated EBITDAR (the "leverage ratio"), as such terms are defined in the Credit Facility.
-As of September 27, 2008, no Event of Default (as such term is defined pursuant to the Credit Facility) has occurred under the Company's Credit Facility.
+The Credit Facility contains a number of covenants that, among other things, restrict the Company's ability, subject to specified exceptions, to incur additional debt; incur liens and contingent liabilities; sell or dispose of assets, including equity interests; merge with or acquire other companies; liquidate or dissolve itself; engage in businesses that are not in a related line of business; make loans, advances or guarantees; engage in transactions with affiliates; and make investments.
+The Credit Facility also requires the Company to maintain a maximum ratio of Adjusted Debt to Consolidated EBITDAR (the "leverage ratio") of no greater than 3.75 as of the date of measurement for four consecutive quarters.
+Adjusted Debt is defined generally as consolidated debt outstanding plus 8 times consolidated rent expense for the last twelve months.
+EBITDAR is defined generally as consolidated net income plus (i) income tax expense, (ii) net interest expense, (iii) depreciation and amortization expense and (iv) consolidated rent expense.
+As of December 27, 2008, no Event of Default (as such term is defined pursuant to the Credit Facility) has occurred under the Company's Credit Facility.